geoffreytools/type-lenses/README.md

 | [free.Map, 1, "foo", 1]
 ```

-Both `FindPath` and `FindPaths` take an optional path as third parameter which they use as a starting point for the search.
-This can be used for disambiguation, performance, or convenience (if you use `FindPaths` to probe an type for example):
+Both `FindPath` and `FindPaths` take an optional path as third parameter which they use as a starting point for the search:
 ```typescript
 type FilteredPaths = FindPaths<Haystack, self, [free.Map, 1, "foo", 0]>;
 ```